LispCookbook/cl-cookbook/functions.md

 We can call a lambda with `funcall` or `apply` (see below).

-If a lambda expression in the first element of an unquoted list, it is
+If the first element of an unquoted list is a lambda expression, the lambda is called:
-called:

 ~~~lisp
 ((lambda (x) (print x)) "hello")